-- C is a robust language with rich set of built-in functions and operators.
+- C is a robust language with a rich set of built-in functions and operators.

 - Programs written in C are efficient and fast.

-- C is highly portable, programs once written in C can be run on another machines with minor or no modification.
+- C is highly portable; programs once written in C can be run on other machines with minor or no modification.

-- C is basically a collection of C library functions, we can also create our own function and add it to the C library.
+- C is a collection of C library functions; we can also create our function and add it to the C library.